Skip to content

 I’d like to make sure I understand correctly.
 Could you rephrase that?

-By confidently handling challenges in English communication, you demonstrate your professionalism and competence in tough situations.
+By speaking confidently in professional English, you demonstrate your ability to communicate well and handle tough situations.
 This makes you a strong candidate when you do an interview in English.

 I don’t have a specific example right now, but let me share my general approach to…